 Careers in art education include elementary, middle and high school art teachers, as well as arts administrators, museum educators and college faculty who prepare future art educators.
-At Winthrop University, art education students earn a Bachelor of Arts in Art degree and receive a K-12 teaching certification through the College of Education, Sport, and Human Sciences.
+At Winthrop University, art education students earn a Bachelor of Arts in Art Education degree and receive a K-12 teaching certification through the College of Education, Sport, and Human Sciences.

 Graduates of the art education program at Winthrop have found success teaching art in public and private schools, working in museums, or in arts organizations throughout the state and region.
 Others continue on to graduate studies to become arts administrators, professional artists, art therapists, or teachers in higher education.